Calibrated Raman Systems

 The Importance of Y-Axis Calibration

-While the primary purpose of calibrating is to ensure that each test has the most accurate result possible, it can also be a sign of something more seriously wrong with the analyzer.
-Make sure that the results are not too varied because that could be an indication that there is something very seriously wrong with the analyzer.
+While the primary purpose of calibrating is to ensure that each test has the most accurate result possible, it can also be a sign of something more seriously wrong with the spectrometer.
+Make sure that the results are not too varied because that could be an indication that there is something very seriously wrong with the spectrometer.

 If you would like to discuss your application and are considering adopting Raman spectroscopy as a process analytic technology, please contact us at email@example.com.